brady/public/Beliefs.md

 On Education
 ------------
-* Something will replace universities as we currently know them by 2030
+* Something will be a valid alternative to universities as we currently know them by 2030

 On Politics & The Economy
 -------------------------
 * Most jobs lost in 2008-present aren't going to come back, new ones have to be created from scratch
 * In the future, working will be more thoroughly decoupled from having the means to live
-* We'll have a President that admits to being atheist or agnostic by 2025
+* We'll have a President that admits to being atheist or agnostic by 2050
 * Power will be more quickly redistributed when it gets too heavy at the top

 On The Future Of Earth (2100)